ayush39roy-eng/skipQ/college-canteen-portal/README.md

 - admin@college.local / admin123 (ADMIN)

 ## Notes
+- MongoDB provider does not use SQL migrations; schema changes are applied directly via the Prisma client.
+Remove old `prisma/migrations` if present.
 - Payments are simulated via a local stub.
 Replace with a real provider (e.g., Stripe Checkout) and mark `commissionCents` via your payout flow.
 - Commission is set to 2.5% of order total and stored per-order.
+- Optional WhatsApp integration (Meta API or Twilio) can notify vendors on new orders.

 ## Tests
 ```powershell